albertgassol1/probai-2025/README.md

 ```

 ## Trained models
-Train models for the three configuraions can be downloaded [here](https://studntnu-my.sharepoint.com/:f:/g/personal/albertgp_ntnu_no/EueDQLvfRitEq4IUNHmRMkcBdtCwKy5iE000XSVcgPwYGw?e=84lNU8).
+Traines models for the three configurations can be downloaded [here](https://studntnu-my.sharepoint.com/:f:/g/personal/albertgp_ntnu_no/EueDQLvfRitEq4IUNHmRMkcBdtCwKy5iE000XSVcgPwYGw?e=84lNU8).

 ## Train

 A single trainer script is used to train all the configurations.
 First, specify the parameters and hyperparameters in the [yaml config files](./config/).
-It is important to specify the output path, data path, checkpoint parh (if resuming training), and wether you want to use W&B logging.
+It is important to specify the output path, data path, checkpoint path (if resuming training), and whether you want to use W&B logging.

  Then run the following commands.